kittymagician/IceKitty/README.md

 ## Disclosure
 This tool is for RESEARCH PURPOSES ONLY!
-Use with caution.
+I am not responsible for any damages of misuse of this tool.
+Please use with caution.

 ## Licence